 How to Calculate Capital Expenditures

 Companies calculate capital expenditures and include it on their cash flow statements under the section noted for investing activities.
-If you have access to a company’s cash flow statement, you wouldn’t necessarily need to calculate capital expenditures because the relevant numbers would already be included.
+If you have access to a company’s cash flow statement or other key company financial information, you wouldn’t necessarily need to calculate capital expenditures because the relevant numbers would already be included.

 But if you don’t have cash flow information available, or you simply want to do the math on your own, there’s a capital expenditures formula you can use.
 This formula is simple, though it does require that you have certain information about a company’s financial situation, including:

 • Depreciation and amortization for capital expenditure assets

 • Current period PP&E (Property, Plant & Equipment)

 Property, Plant & Equipment refers to assets listed on a company’s balance sheet.
 In simpler terms, these are the assets that help generate revenue and profits for the business.
 So again, this can include things like equipment, machinery, vehicles, office equipment or land.
 Of those assets, land is the only one that typically doesn’t depreciate in value over time.